Honestpuck/scriptorium/README.md

   -z, --zero            zero parameters for script
 ```

 Add goes through the process of adding a script in all the required spots.
-You end up with an empty script in the scripts folder, an XML file with all the bits filled in and uploaded to the server.
+You end up with an almost empty script in the scripts folder, an XML file with all the bits filled in and uploaded to the server.

 If you don't specify something on the command line you will be prompted for it.

 You will also be prompted for the 4th to 11th parameters if you don't specify zero.
-When you are prompted for parameters entering a blank will stop the process.
+When you _are_ prompted for parameters entering a blank will stop the process.

 If you allow a commit and don't specify a commit message it will be the name of the new file.